serifpersia/esp32partitiontool/README.md

 ## Overview

-The ESP32 Partition Tool is a utility designed to facilitate creating custom partition scheme in the Arduino IDE 1.8.X environment.
+The ESP32 Partition Tool is a utility designed to facilitate creating custom partition schemes in the Arduino IDE 1.8.X environment.
 This tool aims to simplify the process of creating custom partition schemes for ESP32 projects.

 ## Screenshots